ernoult/mem-RBM/README.md

 - gradient_RBM_soft.m: function which computes the gradient of a RBM topped by a softmax classifier.
 - gradient_DRBM.m: function which computes the gradient of a Discriminative RBM.
 - gradient_RBM.m: function which computes the gradient of a RBM.
+- feed_next_RBM.m: function which passes features extracted from a RBM into the next RBM (when training a Deep Belief Net).
 - update_weight.m: function which updates weights.
 - grad_mem_p.m: function which implements conductance potentiation.
 - grad_mem_m.m: function which implements conductance depression.